 There is a lot of speculation as to who will be the next nation to legalize medical cannabis production.
 We’re keeping our finger on the pulse to assist all first movers willing to take advantage of these sweeping reforms that favor business opportunities for cannabis in Ecuador.

 Looking to get started in Ecuador’s cannabis industry?
 We work across all Latin American countries that are paring back their cannabis legislation, assisting businesses with their market entry and back-office needs to start operating in this exciting industry.
 And you could be next!

-Get in touch at [email protected] and get a customized consultation on your legal and accounting market entry needs so that we can ensure your company’s smooth formation and integration into this exciting industry.
+Get in touch here at Biz Latin Hub and get a customized consultation on your legal and accounting market entry needs so that we can ensure your company’s smooth formation and integration into this exciting industry.